tomgenoni/token-flow-demo/README.md

 ### Consuming

 1. In your application, run `npm install @tomgenoni/token-flow-demo`.
-A `postinstall` script runs `build.js` and this is what produces the platform-specific types, in this case CSS variables and a JavaScript file.
+A `postinstall` script runs [`build.js`](https://github.com/tomgenoni/token-flow-demo/blob/main/build.js) and this is what produces the platform-specific files, in this case CSS file and a JavaScript file.

-2. Inspect `node_modules/@tomgenoni/token-flow-demo/dist/` for the distribution files.
+2. Inspect `node_modules/@tomgenoni/token-flow-demo/dist/` in your application to view the distribution files.

-3. You can import them to your application.
+3. You can now import to your application.

 ## Automating package publishing

 This process as described above is entirely manual.
 To make this process considerably easier and less error-prone you can automate the `npm publish` step with tools like [semantic-release](https://github.com/semantic-release/semantic-release) and [changesets](https://github.com/changesets/changesets).
 These tools have features like:

-- Auto-publishing of new packages that read change serverity levels in commit messages
+- Auto-publishing of new packages that read change severity levels in commit messages
 - Auto updates of CHANGELOGs, important for consumers